Protecting Hector's and Māui dolphins

 The world's smallest and rarest dolphins

-Hector's and Māui dolphins are only found in New Zealand’s waters and look very different to other dolphins.
-They:
+Hector's and Māui dolphins are only found in New Zealand's waters and look very different from other dolphins.

 - are much smaller

 - have unique grey, white and black colouring.